John Cleese: Early life and education

-Cleese was born in Weston-super-Mare, Somerset, England, the only child of Reginald Francis Cleese (1893–1972), an insurance salesman, and his wife Muriel Evelyn (née Cross, 1899–2000), the daughter of an auctioneer.
+John Marwood Cleese was born on 27 October 1939 in Weston-super-Mare, Somerset, England, the only child of Reginald Francis Cleese (1893–1972), an insurance salesman, and his wife Muriel Evelyn (née Cross, 1899–2000), the daughter of an auctioneer.
 His family's surname was originally Cheese, but his father had thought it was embarrassing and used the name Cleese when he enlisted in the Army during the First World War; he changed it officially by deed poll in 1923.
+Cleese's grandfather, John E. Cheese, was a solicitor's clerk in Bristol.

-As a child, Cleese supported Bristol City and Somerset County Cricket Club.
+As a child, Cleese supported Bristol City Football Club and Somerset County Cricket Club.
 Cleese was educated at St Peter's Preparatory School, paid for by money his mother had inherited, where he received a prize for English and did well at cricket and boxing.
-When he was 13, he was awarded an exhibition at Clifton College, an English public school in Bristol.
+When he was 13, he was awarded an exhibition at Clifton College, a public school in Bristol.
 By that age, he was more than 6 feet (1.83 m) tall.

 The biggest influence was The Goon Show.
 Kids were devoted to it.
 It was written by Spike Milligan.
 It also had Peter Sellers in it, who of course is the greatest voice man of all time.
 In the morning, we'd be at school and we'd discuss the whole thing and rehash the jokes and talk about it.
 We were obsessed with it.

 — —Cleese on his greatest comedic influence growing up, 1950s BBC Radio comedy The Goon Show.

 Cleese allegedly defaced the school grounds, as a prank, by painting footprints to suggest that the statue of Field Marshal Earl Haig had left its plinth and gone to the toilet.
-Cleese played cricket in the First XI and did well academically, passing eight O-Levels and three A-Levels in mathematics, physics and chemistry.
+Cleese played cricket in the First XI and did well academically, passing eight O-Levels and three A-levels in mathematics, physics and chemistry.
 In his autobiography So, Anyway, he says that discovering, aged 17, he had not been made a house prefect by his housemaster affected his outlook: "It was not fair and therefore it was unworthy of my respect...
 I believe that this moment changed my perspective on the world."